mivion/swisseph/README.md

 See [Programming interface](http://www.astro.com/swisseph/swephprg.htm) to the Swiss Ephemeris for more details.

-This javascript programming interface a litle different from the original, basically for return values.
+This javascript programming interface are litle different from the original api, basically for return values.
 For more details see src/*.h.

 ## Feedback